Ahmed2021Ali/Ecommerce_A22M/README.md

 ## Project Link

-The project is live and can be accessed at: [Inventory Management System](https://a22m.alsafwa1.com/)
+The project is live and can be accessed at: [ Ecommerce ](https://a22m.alsafwa1.com/)

 ## Screenshots